 -----------------

-[Added later.]
-Here's another example of a similar accident, emailed from Brandon:
+[Addendum.]
+Here's an example of an accident involving a Springfield XD, emailed from Brandon:

 Well, I’m a statistic.
 I fired my Springfield XD-9 in the house while taking it apart, and in the process, burnt my hand because of the ported barrel.
 However, in my case, I didn’t actually have a round chambered in the firearm.
 The disassembly process of the XD is the exact same process as chambering and firing a round.
 Slide back, slide forward, squeeze trigger.
 I foolishly forgot to check and make sure no magazine was in the grip.
 I chambered the round while taking it apart, and didn’t notice the indicator flip up on the slide because my hand (the same one which was burnt and hit by chards of lead) was in the way.
 As I went to squeeze the trigger so as to move the slide off of the receiver, much to my surprise, the gun went off.
 Luckily no one but myself and the tile floor was hurt.